isuihko/selolaskuri/Selolaskuri.WPF/README.md

 ### Selolaskuri.WPF

 Version history:
-- 21.-22.8.2018 Created a WPF/XAML version of Selolaskuri desktop application which I had created earlier using WinForms
+- 21.-22.8.2018 Created a WPF/XAML version of Selolaskuri desktop application which I had created earlier using WinForms.
+User interfaces between WinForms and WPF/XAML versions are similar but they are created differently.
 - 26.8.2018 Moved Selolaskuri.WPF source code here under solution Selolaskuri https://github.com/isuihko/selolaskuri where all Selolaskuri's versions use the same *SelolaskuriLibrary* for input checking and calculation.
 Also there is common project *Selolaskuri.Tests* (76 tests), which are unit tests for SelolaskuriLibrary routines.
-User interfaces are similar but created differently.

 What and why
 - Because WPF is newer, more flexible and more used nowadays: https://www.wpf-tutorial.com/about-wpf/wpf-vs-winforms/